University of Wisconsin Oshkosh

 Directed exploration of Manchester with reflective critical writing assignment

 Morning travel by bus from Manchester to Oxford (2h45m)

 Visit Pre-Raphaelite murals at the Oxford Union

 Visit Christ Church College and Meadow

-Dinner at The Eagle and Child
+Group dinner at the Eagle and Child

 Walk in Blenheim Palace Formal Gardens and Capability Brown's Landscape Park